 - It takes a total of about 30 days for the rock to go from where it has been for an eternity to the doorstep of the wholesaler.

 - It takes about 24 to 48 hours to slice one huge block into individual slabs of granite with gang saws.

 - It then takes about 2 days to apply the resin and cure it in the oven.

 - The remainder of the time is spent getting the granite slabs to market.

 The process of mining the rock and bringing it to market is complex.

 Luckily, M&F Granite has an interesting video that shows the entire process within approximately 6 minutes.
 The video is eye-opening and down to business.

 Here’s how granite slabs are mined and brought to market:

-- Extraction from the landscape
+- Extract the granite slabs from the landscape

-- Shipment of the blocks for production
+- Ship the blocks for production

 - Polish and buff